jbobbylopez/hi/README.md

 `   python3 --version   `

 Ensure that your terminal supports the UTF8 character set for proper display of status icons.

-You can install the dependencies via pip:
-`   pip install pyyaml rich   `

 ### Installation